amal-ghamdi/CUQI-Book-test/chapter01/run_mini_book.md

 To run the notebooks, you will need to install CUQIpy and its dependencies.
 CUQIpy installation instructions can be found [here](https://cuqi-dtu.github.io/CUQIpy/user/getting_started.html).

 ## Option 2: Running using the launch button (for quick exploration)
-You can run the notebook using the launch button (a "rocket" icon at the top-right corner of each notebook) which gives you two options:
+You can run the notebooks using the launch button (a "rocket" icon at the top-right corner of each notebook) which gives you two options:
 - Live Code: For running the notebook interactively using [Binder service](mybinder.org).
 - Colab: For running the notebook on [Google Colab](https://colab.research.google.com/).